Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: Results

-We use Eq.~\eqref{eq_color_index} to compute $\left\langle(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})_{\rm ext}\right\rangle$ for the sample of 58 X-ray detected RM QSOs.
-In \citet{Khadkaetal2023} we simultaneously measured the $R-L$ or $L_{X}-L_{UV}$ relation parameters and the cosmological-model parameters for six different cosmological models -- flat and non-flat $\Lambda$CDM, XCDM, and $\phi$CDM.
-Based on the cosmological parameter values, we computed the $R-L$-based and $L_{X}-L_{UV}$-based luminosity distances, $D_{L,R-L}$ and $D_{L,L_{X}-L_{UV}}$, respectively.
-Figure~\ref{fig_DL_diff} shows distributions of $\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}}$.
-In comparison with \citet{Khadkaetal2023}, here we construct distributions of non-normalized luminosity-distance differences, from which $E_{X-UV}$ can be inferred using Eq.~\eqref{eq_color_index}.
+In comparison with \citet{Khadkaetal2023}, here we construct distributions of non-normalized luminosity-distance differences, from which $E_{X-UV}$ can be inferred using Eq.~\eqref{eq_Exuv_DeltaDL}.
 The normalized luminosity-distance distributions computed in \citet{Khadkaetal2023} are appropriate for comparing the $R-L$-based and $L_{X}-L_{UV}$-based luminosity distances for each source.

-For the graphical representation in Fig.~\ref{fig_DL_diff}, we binned $(\log{D_{L,L_X-L_{UV}}}-\log{D_{L,R-L}})$ into ten bins in the range $(-3,3)$, on a uniform grid with bin width of 0.6.
-The uncertainty in the number of sources falling into the bin is estimated as $\sigma_{y,i}=\sqrt{N_i}$, while the uncertainty in the luminosity-distance difference is estimated from the mean-variance for each bin through
+For the graphical representation in Fig.~\ref{fig_DL_diff}, we binned $\Delta \log{D_{\rm L}}$ using Knuth's rule \citep{2006physics...5197K}.
+The uncertainty in the number of sources falling into the bin is estimated as $\sigma_{y,i}=\sqrt{N_i}$.

-The uncertainty in the luminosity-distance difference $\sigma_{x,i}$ has the mean value of $0.39$ for the flat $\Lambda$CDM model, which is comparable to the bin half-width.
-This justifies the applied binning.